With Carlos Hyde healthier and Russell Wilson struggling, will the Seahawks go old school vs. Cardinals?

 “I’m told that Carlos is going to go today in our work,’’ Carroll said.
 “Chris is working to get back.
 He’s trying to make it.
 Carlos is a little bit ahead of him now and so we’ll see how it goes.
 I can’t tell you what’s going to happen Thursday night yet, but both those guys are trying hard this week to get back.”

-Adding some urgency is that the Seahawks are also suddenly dealing with a knee injury to Tyler Lockett, who showed up as a DNP (did not play) on the injury report Monday, with Carroll saying it may not be clear until Thursday if he can play.
+Adding some urgency is that the Seahawks also are suddenly dealing with a knee injury to Tyler Lockett, who showed up as a DNP (did not play) on the injury report Monday, with Carroll saying it might not be clear until Thursday if he can play.

 “Yeah, he’s got a bit of a knee sprain in general,’’ Carroll said.
 “He’s already had it checked out, and MRI’d and all that kind of stuff.
-So he’s a little bit discomfort, a little bit swelling today.
+So he’s in a little bit discomfort, a little bit swelling today.
 But it’s not a serious knee injury, so we’ll look to see how he does day to day and take it until Thursday.”

-Seattle lost both Carson and Hyde to injuries in a 37-34 loss to Arizona on Oct.
+Seattle lost both Carson and Hyde to injuries in the 37-34 defeat at Arizona on Oct.
 25 that started the Seahawks’ skid after a 5-0 start.

 In the three games since, Seattle has had to rely on rookie DeeJay Dallas, second-year player Travis Homer and practice squad call-up Alex Collins.